SAP-samples/logistics-business-network-gtt-standardapps-samples/lbn-gtt-standard-app/Documents/What's New for Fulfillment Tracking Apps.md

 3. Add sales order and purchase order numbers in shipper reference documents of the LE-TRA shipment.
 4. To keep the unit of measure consistent between the delivery and its freight unit, add the freight unit's base quantity and base unit of measure to inbound and outbound delivery items.
 5. Correct the unit of measure in the inbound delivery header / inbound delivery item / purchase order item / freight unit / freight order.
-6. Remove the leading zero in the ship-to party, sold-to party and material ID of the inbound delivery item / sales order / sales order item / sales order item / outbound delivery header / outbound delivery item.
+6. Remove the leading zero in the ship-to party, sold-to party and material ID of the inbound delivery item / sales order / sales order item / outbound delivery header / outbound delivery item.

 ## December 10th, 2022
 1. Add denominator and numerator fields for the sales order item / outbound delivery item.